-The approval process helps teams ensure that they meet all the needs of their patients.
-ACPA Approved Teams are listed on the website and are the teams ACPA encourages patients and families to consider first for cleft and craniofacial healthcare needs.
+ACPA Approved Teams are listed on the website and are available for the general public to reference when choosing a provider for cleft and craniofacial healthcare needs.

 Although ACPA Team Approval does not extend beyond teams outside of the U.S. and Canada, the website also lists teams from around the world as a resource for patients and families.
 Find out about international treatment programs providing cleft care to different regions of the world.